Maintenance engineer: job description

 - Research facilities

 Self-employment via contract work, and occasionally consultancy, is possible for individuals with several years' experience.
-Many employers offer final-year project work, sponsorship, vacation work and sandwich year placements.

 Jobs are advertised online, by careers services, by recruitment agencies, in newspapers and in relevant publications including TARGETjobs Engineering, The Engineer and their respective websites.

 There are routes into this career for both school leavers and university graduates.
 Graduates will need a degree in a relevant engineering discipline such as mechanical, manufacturing, electrical or electronic engineering.
 A list of accredited courses is available on the Engineering Council’s website.
+Some employers will ask for a 2.1 degree but others will accept candidates with a 2.2 degree.
+Take a look at our list of engineering employers that accept 2.2 degrees.

 School leavers can enter the profession with a higher national diploma (HND) or an advanced or higher apprenticeship in an appropriate subject such as manufacturing or mechanical engineering.
 To find out more about getting into engineering via a school leaver route, visit the engineering section of TARGETcareers, our website aimed at school leavers.